bruce-uao/0to50/quick-start.md

 You can also get zcoin from the Dimensional Mines.

-A final place to find zcoin is from resource collecting in the world, but in my experience resource collecting zcoin is a waste of effort that is better spent collecting oil and steel.
+Another place to find zcoin is from resource collecting in the world, but in my experience resource collecting zcoin is a waste of effort that is better spent collecting oil and steel.
 (More on that later.)

 ### Process